Categories

 I am a loud, and easily angered, and I am quite demanding…

-I weigh one hundred kilograms, whereas she weighs barely 40 kg.
-If I were to lose control of my temper with an impatient gesture of mine it could be disastrous…
+I weigh ninety kilograms of musel, whereas Joanne weighs barely 40 kg.
+If I were to hit ever hit her it could be disastrous…

-Being quick-tempered and loud, I would shout when upset about something, but Anne, my first wife, would never react in an offensive manner, and everything would quickly return to normal.
+In my first marriage, I did of course shout when upset about something, myself being quick-tempered and loud, but Anne, my first wife, would never react in an offensive manner, and everything would straight away return to normal.

 We never ever quarrelled!

-Only in the last two years of our marriage, when I realized that she still loved her “first one” did any unpleasantness appear…
+Only in the last two years of our marriage, when I realized that she still was in love with her “first one” did any unpleasantness appear…

 Anyway, coming back to my second marriage, I thought that my wife would be happier near her family, and, after my father’s death, I decided to move “permanently” to the Philippines.